 - Browse white pumpkins at Amazon UK (opens in new tab)

-If you're wondering how to decorate a front porch for Halloween, we love to include wreaths in our Halloween decorating ideas, but they are rarely suitable beyond 31st October.
-This blush eucalyptus wreath from Cox & Cox (opens in new tab), however, is the perfect example of a fall wreath that can be dressed up with decorations – such as the cookies above – for Halloween, then undressed and redressed for Thanksgiving and Christmas.
+Make a Halloween wreath the center of your Halloween decorating ideas.
+This blush eucalyptus wreath from Cox & Cox (opens in new tab), however, is the perfect example of a fall wreath idea that can be dressed up with decorations – such as the cookies above – for Halloween, then undressed and redressed for Thanksgiving and Christmas.
 Understated, beautiful fall colors, and ever-lasting.

 A photo posted by @hairsalon_houseofmann on Oct 5, 2020 at 1:26pm PDT

-How cute do these white pumpkin pots look with succulents planted in them?
+How cute do these white pumpkin planters look with succulents planted in them?
 They are the perfect understated decor for Halloween – but we think they would look lovely all year round, too.